HaxeFoundation/HaxeManual/output/HaxeManual/website/class-field-property-common-combinations.md

 }
 ```

-The Javascript output helps understand what the field access in the `main`-method is compiled to:
+The JavaScript output helps understand what the field access in the `main`-method is compiled to:

 ```haxe
 var Main = function() {